belief-in-magic/the-peoples-horn/README.md

 ## Loading files

+Sound files are stored in an external uSD card.
 Current limitations in the hardware require that the sound files to be in a certain format.
 Notably they need to be in `.wav` format, with a mono 44.1kHz sampling rate.

 Here is a nice ffmpeg command to convert an example file `0001.mp3` into a compliant `wav` file: